maria/foregit/doc/foregit.md

 #### Create a new Foreman resource

-	There are two ways of creating a new resource in the Foreman instance, which will be synced in the Git repository
+There are two ways of creating a new resource in the Foreman instance, which will be also synced in the Git repository

  - Create file in Git repository and do `hammer push`:

 Create a JSON file in `git_repo_path>/resource_name/`, the file name has to be: `id_name.json`.
 So, you should know what id the new resource is going to have, and that no other resource exists with that ID.